laravel/docs/sanctum.md

 php artisan install:api
 ```

-Next, if you plan to utilize Sanctum to authenticate a SPA, please refer to the [SPA Authentication](#spa-authentication) section of this documentation.
+Next, if you plan to utilize Sanctum to authenticate an SPA, please refer to the [SPA Authentication](#spa-authentication) section of this documentation.

 <a name="configuration"></a>
 ## Configuration